 Topic 4: Recruitment and talent management

 This topic explores how individuals experience recruitment and talent development in diverse and evolving labour markets.
 It examines how people engage with organisational processes, decision-making, and training programmes designed to support their integration and development.
-Additionally, it focuses on the challenges faced by diverse groups such as veterans, displaced workers, and employees in Small and Medium Enterprises (SMEs) as they navigate hiring and career growth opportunities.
+Additionally, it focuses on the challenges faced by diverse groups such as veterans, displaced workers, and employees in Small and Medium Enterprises as they navigate hiring and career growth opportunities.
 It also considers how individuals balance immediate job demands with long-term career goals.
 Insights help individuals understand and adapt to recruitment practices that promote inclusion, skill-building, and career advancement.

 Topic 5: Leadership and career change